-Captain Andrew Mahoney is a full-time fishing guide, raised fishing the waters around Hilton Head Island.
-He spends more than 300 days a year guiding guests to world class fishing in the Lowcountry.
-Over the years the Lowcountry marsh has become his home and his passion, and he has dedicated his life to finding the best times and locations to sight cast to hungry fish.
-A true guide in a world of charter captains, Captain Drew is committed to showing you Hilton Head the way Mother Nature intended it.
+Captain Andrew Mahoney is a full-time fishing guide, raised on the south end of Hilton Head Island.
+He spends his days sharing his lifetime of local knowledge while guiding guests to world class fishing in the Lowcountry.
+Over the years the Lowcountry marsh has become his home and his passion, not only flyfishing for trophies, but being knowledgeable about the entire ecology of the marsh.
+His laid back easy going attitude relieves much of the tension surrounded with sight casting to a school of 50 to 100 plus redfish, which is very important when hiring a flats guide.
+He has dedicated his career to finding the best times and locations to sight cast to hungry fish and is committed to showing you Hilton Head the way Mother Nature intended it.

 Be poled across beautiful Lowcountry flats in HHI on the Fly’s Mitzi Skiff.
 The Mitzi Skiff is one of the shallowest drafting skiffs on the market.
 Often redfish seem to love pushing the limits between water and land, making most sight casting opportunities happen in mere inches of water.
 Frequenting the flats more than any microskiff on the Island, HHI on the Fly's Mitzi Skiff’s shallow draft and light weight will allow you to get closer to fish than you’ve ever been before...
 Now it's up to you!

 - -Temple Fork Outfitters 7 and 8 weight ticrx Rod

 - Sage 3800 CF Reel